-A new National Rosacea Society (NRS) survey found that prescription rosacea medication continues to be a covered expense for most patients, but there’s little appetite from insurance companies to cover laser treatments.
+A recent National Rosacea Society survey found that prescription rosacea medication continues to be a covered expense for most patients, but there’s little appetite from insurance companies to cover laser treatments.

 Many patients reported frustration with their health insurance’s lack of laser treatment coverage.
 One respondent commented, “Four dermatologists have told me the most effective treatment is laser therapy.
 This country has to do better to push insurance companies to cover laser treatment.”
 Another said, “I have used IPL for both facial and ocular rosacea.
 Though very expensive, the treatments have been effective enough to continue paying out of pocket.
 However, being on a fixed income at age 70, some help from insurance would be appreciated.”

-Out of pocket expenses or delaying treatment seem to be a common occurrence for rosacea sufferers.
-The lack of health insurance or the high cost of the required copay kept 52% of survey respondents from obtaining medical care for their rosacea at some point, and 66% reported they had paid out-of-pocket for a rosacea-related medication or procedure.
+Out-of-pocket expenses or delaying treatment seem to be common occurrences for rosacea sufferers.
+The lack of health insurance or the high cost of the required copay kept 52% of survey respondents from obtaining medical care for their rosacea at some point, and 66% reported they had paid out of pocket for a rosacea-related medication or procedure.
 The amount paid out of pocket was less than $100 for 28% of respondents, between $100 and $500 for 36%, between $500 and $1,000 for 12%, and greater than $1,000 for 13%.